devonorourke/guano/Rutgers/filtering_notes.md

 The goal of this analysis was to search through each sample and identify the OTU which contained the greatest number of reads.
 The output lists the OTU identity, the number of reads, and the sample name.
 The output can be viewed on [tableS2](https://docs.google.com/spreadsheets/d/1OQVuGjC5trpjTDsATPYikvr6J0B_bCLT1yoJc7i8NzQ/edit#gid=0).

 The raw output from the R script only generates three fields.
 Two additional fields were created and are explained below.
 Note that the **OTUid** field indicates extensive numbers of suspected mock chimeras - this is a bug in the software which prints this value out when performing `--calculate all` in the `amptk filter` script _and you keep your `--keep mock` flag_.
 For further details about the naming convention Jon applies, see lines 185-189 in [his python script](https://github.com/nextgenusfs/amptk/blob/master/bin/amptk-filter.py).
+You'll note that these _suspected mock_ identifiers are dropped in the final two OTU tables, **S4** and **S5**, while retaining the same OTU number (in short, they're not actually suspected chimeras).

 The data is structured as follows:
 - **SampleID** represents the uniquely sequenced guano sample